Social Media Posts Character Counts 2024

 Let’s talk about character counts, ideal lengths for captions on popular social media platforms, and how you can control character counts for captions on curated content you’re sharing.

-Let’s start right out the gate with social media’s shortest character count per post: Twitter.
+Let’s start right out the gate with social media’s shortest character count per post: X.

-Just because you have 280 characters doesn’t mean you should be using all 280 characters at a time.
+Just because you have 280 characters (or 25,000) doesn’t mean you should be using all of those characters for every post.

 According to Keyhole, the best-performing Tweets are 70-100 characters long because those are the easiest to glance at and comprehend when scrolling.